 High and Low P/E

 Like anything "cheap," a stock with a low P/E value may be a bargain or it could be a dud.
 A low P/E ratio can indicate that the market expects little growth in a company's earnings.
 High P/E ratios can mean the market expects growth or that its share price is too expensive.
-The "Wall Street Journal" recommends investors weigh other statistics, like price-to-cash-flow or price-to-sales, along with the strength of the economy, the industry and the company's history.
+Investors can weigh other statistics, like price-to-cash-flow or price-to-sales, along with the strength of the economy, the industry and the company's history.
 P/E ratios vary across companies, regardless of their industries, but some more established industries with little growth potential tend to have low P/E ratios, while companies in growth industries tend to have higher P/E ratios.

 Forward P/E Ratio

 The P/E ratio is usually calculated as a "trailing" ratio by using the past 12 months of earnings.
 However, analysts can calculate a "forward" P/E ratio by using a projected earnings-per-share.
-According to the "Wall Street Journal," a high forward P/E ratio can mean that investors believe a company's earnings will grow quickly or it could be a sign that investors have gotten too exuberant for the stock.
+A high forward P/E ratio can mean that investors believe a company's earnings will grow quickly or it could be a sign that investors have gotten too exuberant for the stock.
 Because it's based on analyst projections, the forward P/E ratio can be flawed or overly optimistic.